ovh/docs/pages/cloud/dedicated/getting-familiar-with-ovhcloud-control-panel/guide.en-gb.md

 **Secondary DNS**: Configure your secondary DNS here.
 For more information, consult the following [guide](https://docs.ovh.com/gb/en/dedicated/secondary-dns/)

+**Backup Storage** (Only available on OVHcloud servers and So you Start servers including those in the Eco line): Order and configure your backup storage here.
+For more information, consult this [guide](https://docs.ovh.com/fr/dedicated/services-backup-storage/).

 **Interventions**: Find here the current and past interventions made on your server.

-**IPMI** (Only available on OVHcloud servers and some So you Start servers): Access your server's IPMI or KVM IP here.
+**IPMI** (Only available on OVHcloud servers and some So you Start servers including those in the Eco line): Access your server's IPMI or KVM IP here.
+For more information about using this tool, see this [guide](https://docs.ovh.com/gb/en/dedicated/use-ipmi-dedicated-servers/).

 **Tasks**: Here you can view recent tasks performed on your server.